j13343sh/Rune-Factory-Inheritance-Research/case-studies/RF5-Rigbarth-Maze-Early-Challenge.md

 This playthrough demonstrates that long-term relationship building and aggressive early-game progression are not necessarily conflicting objectives.

+The friendship status shown below was recorded at the time of the Floor 20 clear.

+It illustrates that daily friendship farming continued throughout the challenge, with nearly every permanent resident reaching Friendship Level 6–7 while progressing through the early post-game content.

 ### Friendship Status at Rigbarth Maze Floor 20 Completion

 | Character | Friendship Lv | Progress |